Raebai/Smart-Chef/readme.txt

-For Python proficiency - please see the Smart Chef Python file Attacthed For Microsoft Office proficiency - please see the Smart Chef Writeup Attatched
+For Python proficiency - please see the Smart Chef Python file Attacthed For Microsoft Office proficiency - please see the Smart Chef Document Attatched